npvandyke/Credit_Risk_Analysis/README.md

 :-------------------------:|:---------------------------------:
 ![ClusterCentroids_classification_report](Images/ClusterCentroids_classification_report.png) | ![SMOTEENN_classification_report](Images/SMOTEENN_classification_report.png)

-The final two machine-learning models, RandomForest and EasyEnsemble, used ensemble learning techniques to combine multiple "weak learning" models in order to....
+The final two machine-learning models, RandomForest and EasyEnsemble, used ensemble learning techniques to combine multiple "weak learning" models in order to improve the accuracy and robustness while decreasing the variance in the model.

-*** Discussion of accuracy score and confusion matrix ****
+The EasyEnsemble model has a high accuracy score, and both models' scores are higher than any others we've seen so far.

 | accuracy score and confusion matrix, RandomForest | accuracy score and confusion matrix, EasyEnsemble
 :--------------------------:|:------------------------------------:
 ![RandomForest_score_matrix](Images/RandomForest_score_matrix.png) | ![EasyEnsemble_score_matrix](Images/EasyEnsemble_score_matrix.png)

-*** Discussion of classification report ****
+Like all of the previous models, EasyEnsemble has a perfect precision score for positively predicting low risk loans, and a low precision score for positively predicting high risk loans.
+However, EasyEnsemble's recall scores are high for both categories.
+Even more interesting, the RandomForest model has a decent precision score for positively predicting *high* risk loans, while not sacrificing the perfect precision we've seen in every model thus far at positively predicting low risk loans.

 | classification report, RandomForest | classification report, EasyEnsemble
 :-------------------------------:|:---------------------------: